Apocalypse of Paul: Introduction: The sinfulness of man

-Heaven and hell
+Heaven

 The Apocalypse of Paul goes into considerably more detail than the Apocalypse of Peter on the nature of heaven.
 In chapters 20–30, heaven has three divisions.
-"Paradise" is the third heaven is where Paul arrives first, but it is not closely described.
+"Paradise" is the third heaven and where Paul arrives first, but it is not closely described.
 Paul then descends into the second heaven afterward, the "Land of Promise", a reinterpretation of the "land of milk and honey" (in heaven, rather than the land of Israel) which is seemingly a holding area for deceased saints who are waiting on the Second Coming of Jesus and the millennial kingdom of God.
+The Land of Promise is where Jesus will return at the end of time, and is said in some manuscripts to be nebulously to the "east".
+It is even nicer and more bountiful for ascetics and virgins.

-The first heaven, across the Acherusian Lake, is the "City of Christ" where the blessed will reside for eternity, presumably after the millennial age.
+Paul then finds a river or lake, the Acherusian Lake, where the Archangel Michael purifies repentant sinners before allowing them further along.
+Paul takes a richly decorated boat full of precious metals and stones across it to the first heaven, the "City of Christ".
+This is where the blessed will reside for eternity, presumably after the millennial age.
+The city is surrounded by four rivers: a river of honey, a river of milk, a river of wine, and a river of oil.
 Paul does find some dwelling in the City already, such as the Biblical prophets of Judaism and the patriarchs of the twelve tribes.
-Outside the city are ascetics who were too proud of their asceticism, and are forced to wait for entry until Christ returns and their pride is appropriately chastened.
-The city itself is subdivided into twelve layers, with things becoming continually better and better the closer to the center inhabitants get.
+Outside the city are wailing ascetics who were too proud of their asceticism, and are forced to wait for entry until Christ returns and their pride is appropriately chastened.
+The city itself is subdivided into twelve layers divided by twelve walls with twelve gates, with things becoming continually better and better the closer to the center inhabitants get.
 Those who deny themselves physical pleasure in the mortal world are rewarded wildly in the afterlife with better places in the City of Christ, closer to the center.

-Finally, after the tour of hell, Paul returns to "Paradise" in chapters 45–51, but it is unclear if this means the third layer again, heaven in general, or a new fourth layer.
+Finally, after the tour of hell (chapters 31–44), Paul returns to "Paradise" in chapters 45–51, but it is unclear if this means the third layer again, heaven in general, or a new fourth layer.
+It is identified with Eden, and four rivers flow from a tree in which the Spirit of God rests above the tree since the Creation.
 There Paul meets other Biblical figures, some of which were described as already being in other layers in the earlier passages.
 It is possible that this account was originally from a separate story that was combined into the Apocalypse of Paul, as it does not entirely cohere with the earlier vision of Heaven.
+It also includes an anti-Jewish element: Moses tells Paul that Paul was blessed by God as something of a "replacement" for Moses after the Jews betrayed God by murdering Jesus, one of the only times non-Christians are acknowledged explicitly.